-Kurt and I both love the water and we love introducing Bailey to everything water related.
-Miami Seaquarium® is a 38-acre tropical paradise with spectacular skyline views, right on Biscayne Bay.
-If you have extra time the bay is worth going to see.
+Kurt and I both love the water and we love introducing B to everything water related.
+If you have extra time the Biscayne Bay is worth going to see.
 There is parking on the side of the road.
-From eight different marine animal shows, astonishing daily presentations, and a variety of educational tidbits along the way, Miami Seaquarium® is a place of inspiration, education – and fun!
+From eight different marine animal shows, astonishing daily presentations, and a variety of educational tidbits along the way, Miami Seaquarium® is a place of inspiration, education - and fun!
 We have gone to Miami Seaqurium a number of times this summer including yesterday with the Scott family and my parents.

 There are four main shows: Top Deck Dolphin, Golden Dome Sea Lion, Flipper Dolphin and Killer Whale & Dolphin Show.

 - If you only have time for one show the Killer Whale & Dolphin Show is our personal favorite and should not be missed.
 Lolita the Killer Whale and her exotic Pacific white-sided dolphin friends put on an incredible experience as they show off their natural grace, beauty and intelligence through the special relationship between animal and trainer.
+Dolphins walk on water and killer whales fly through the air.
 We are music lovers and they do a great job of incorporating fun music into the show as well as educational commentary that is interesting, but unnecessary for a toddler.
 If you want to get soaking wet you should sit in the front rows.
 They have the area painted a different color so be sure to pay attention if you want to avoid getting wet.

 - Our second choice is a tie between the Flipper Dolphin Show and the Golden Dome Sea Lion Show.
 The Flipper Dolphin Show is a tribute to the “Flipper” Television show that were were shot at Miami Seaquarium’s Flipper lagoon in the 1960's.
 Even if you are not a fan of the show it is a great high energy show that makes me think I missed my calling and should have been an animal trainer.